Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Accessing experimentally the primary electrons cloud

 \subsection{Head-tail recognition}

 In addition to the measurements of the direction of a nuclear recoil, directional detectors aim to distinguish between the \textit{head} and the \textit{tail} of a track (we define the tail as the closest point to the initial collision).
 Head-tail recognition plays a crucial role in the discrimination of the background \cite{Billard2011, OHare2015} and it reduces by about one order of magnitude the number of events required for directional detection \cite{Burgos2008}.
-The usual approach for head-tail recognition relies on the detection of an asymmetry in the time distribution of the measured signal, the asymmetry being correlated to the stopping power tendency of the nuclear recoil.
-However, we have seen in Section \ref{sec:SimuMimac} that the ionic signal induces a similar asymmetry at high gain in a large gap of $512\,\mathrm{\mu m}$.
-For this reason, it is mandatory to separate the asymmetry due to the ionic contribution, to the asymmetry due to the stopping power.
+The usual approach for head-tail recognition relies on the detection of an asymmetry in the charge distribution of the measured signal, the asymmetry being correlated to the stopping power of the nuclear recoil as a function of its kinetic energy.
+We have seen in Section \ref{sec:SimuMimac} that the ionic signal induces a similar asymmetry at high gain in a large gap of $512\,\mathrm{\mu m}$.
+For this reason, it is mandatory to separate the asymmetry due to the ionic contribution, from the asymmetry due to the stopping power.

-We have experimentally validated that the deconvolution of the Flash signal gives access to the time distribution of the primary electrons cloud at the Micromegas grid, and that its integral is linearly correlated with the ionization energy.
-This approach enables to better describe the fine structure of the primary electrons cloud since the kinematics of the electronic current is hundreds time faster than the one of the ionic current.
-For the kinetic energies and the gas conditions considered in this work, the stopping power ($-dE/dx$) of a proton decreases with its kinetic energy \cite{SRIM}.
-In other words, the Bragg peak is located at the beginning of the track.
-For this reason, the first interactions produced by a moving proton in a MIMAC chamber will generate a larger cluster of charges than the following ones (due to further interactions) and well separated from them.
-We propose this signature based on the stopping power to distinguish between the head and the tail of the track.
+We have experimentally validated that the deconvolution of the Flash signal gives access to the time distribution of the primary electrons cloud at the Micromegas grid, its integral being linearly correlated with the ionization energy.
+This approach allows to better describe the fine structure of the primary electrons cloud since the kinematics of the electronic current is hundreds times faster than the one of the ionic current.
+For the kinetic energies and the gas conditions considered in this work, the stopping power ($-dE/dx$) of a proton decreases when its kinetic energy decreases \cite{SRIM}.
+In other words, the Bragg peak is located at the beginning of the track and more charges are deposited close to the tail.
+This signature based on the stopping power can be used to distinguish between the head and the tail of the track.